please select your own LANGUAGE

 Value1-M<sep>Value2-M<sep> <sep>ValueN-M<nl>

-All the variable names are listed on the first line, in the order that the values are given in subsequent lines.
-Each subsequent line represents one data set, with the values for each variable given.
+the variable names are listed on the first line, in the order that the

 External Text File Syntax Elements